Continuous Bayesian Model Selection for Multivariate Causal Discovery: CGP-CDE: Causal Gaussian Process Conditional Density Estimators

 \subsection{Priors on Graphs}

-As discussed in \citet{eggeling2019structure}, not using a prior on graphs leads to a higher weight on denser graphs due to the larger number of dense graphs versus sparse graphs.
-Hence, to even out this effect, we place a prior that prefers sparser graphs.
+As discussed in \citet{eggeling2019structure}, the lack of a prior on graphs leads to a higher weight on denser graphs due to the larger number of dense graphs versus sparse graphs.
+Hence, to even out this effect, we place a prior on graphs.
 By introducing priors on the hyperparameters $\vtheta$ in our model, we can effectively encode priors on the graph in \cref{eq:adjacency}.
 We thus place a Gamma prior with parameters chosen to prefer small values of $\vtheta$, $P(\vtheta) = \text{Gamma}(\eta, \beta)$.
 Note that our prior is symmetric between graphs within the same MEC.
 That is, we do not impose a preference over the causal direction between variables, only over the number of edges in the graph.
 Other priors on graphs could be considered \citep{eggeling2019structure}, but we leave that for future work.